ietf-wg-acme/acme/draft-ietf-acme.md

 If the request fails, or the body does not pass these checks, then it has failed.

-## Domain Validation with Server Name Indication (DVSNI)
+## TLS with Server Name Indication (TLS SNI)

-The Domain Validation with Server Name Indication (DVSNI) validation method proves control over a domain name by requiring the client to configure a TLS server referenced by an A/AAAA record under the domain name to respond to specific connection attempts utilizing the Server Name Indication extension
+The TLS with Server Name Indication (TLS SNI) validation method proves control over a domain name by requiring the client to configure a TLS server referenced by an A/AAAA record under the domain name to respond to specific connection attempts utilizing the Server Name Indication extension